-A postal requisition replaces the old court summons process.
-It is a legal document notifying you that a decision has been made to prosecute your offence(s) at court.
+A postal requisition is a legal document notifying you that a decision has been made to prosecute your offence(s) at court.

-If you are charged with an offence and are to be prosecuted in court, you may receive postal requisition (MG4D or MG4E).
-There are several steps you should take when you receive a postal requisition.
+If you are charged with an offence and are to be prosecuted in court, you may receive a postal requisition (MG4D or MG4E).

 If you have received a postal requisition, you may not need to attend court.
 Read all the information carefully and follow the instructions.

-If there is a court date and you do not attend, the court may issue a warrant for your arrest and you may be held in custody until appearing in front of the next available court.
+If you do not attend when a court date has been given, the court may issue a warrant for your arrest.
+You then may be held in custody until you appear in front of the next available court.

 If you do not need to attend court, you will be instructed to submit a plea by post.
 If this is the case, follow the instructions below: